Cellular Potts model

 In computational biology, a Cellular Potts model (CPM, also known as the Glazier-Graner-Hogeweg model) is a computational model of cells and tissues.
 It is used to simulate individual and collective cell behavior, tissue morphogenesis and cancer development.
 CPM describes cells as deformable objects with a certain volume, that can adhere to each other and to the medium in which they live.
 The formalism can be extended to include cell behaviours such as cell migration, growth and division, and cell signalling.
-The first CPM was proposed for the simulation of cell sorting by François Graner and James Glazier as a modification of a large-Q Potts model.
+The first CPM was proposed for the simulation of cell sorting by François Graner and James A. Glazier as a modification of a large-Q Potts model.
 CPM was then popularized by Paulien Hogeweg for studying morphogenesis.

 Although the model was developed to describe biological cells, it can also be used to model individual parts of a biological cell, or even regions of fluid.